 The most important things practices can do with negative feedback is to repair patient relationships and make necessary changes.

-With HealthEngine’s Patient Pulse, practices are sent all of their feedback directly.
+With HealthEngine’s Feedback, practices are sent all of their feedback directly.
 This gives you the chance to repair the relationship with any unhappy patients and implement any changes that may be necessary.

 Start gathering patient feedback for free today